-Sometimes when I look in the mirror, I am disappointed by the colour of my skin because I think that our society finds blondehaired, blue eyed girls more beautiful.
+Sometimes when I look in the mirror, I am disappointed by the colour of my skin because I think that our society finds blonde-haired, blue eyed girls more beautiful.
 Sometimes I tell the people at Starbucks that my name is Amy so that they won't have to ask me 10 times how to spell my hard to pronounce, foreign name.
 Sometimes I cringe at my relatives' thick Indian accents.
+Sometimes, I make sure to invite my friends over before my mom cooks dinner so that the house doesn't smell like spices and curries.